-Developer advance - operating \$ 28,133 Developer advance - interest 2,511
+Developer advance - operating \$ 62,094

 The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.